ncsu-landscape-dynamics/popsborder/README.md

 methods influence inspection outcomes.
 See more use cases in a dedicated [documentation section](docs/use_cases.md).

+The prototype of the simulation was called _pathways-simulation_ because for some contaminants, such as pests, the main question is what are the pathways by which the contaminants are getting across the border.

 ## Documentation

 An example of how the simulation interface works is in